 This agreement will be amended as necessary to comply with the provisions of the Code and the related regulations.
-Other amendments may be made with the consent of the Custodian named on the application.
+Other amendments may be made with the consent of the persons whose signatures appear below.

 Article VIII may be used for any additional provisions.
 If no other provisions will be added, draw a line through this space.
-If provisions are added, they must comply with applicable requirements of state law and the Internal Revenue Code and may not imply that they have been reviewed or preapproved by the IRS.
+If provisions are added, they must comply with applicable requirements of state law and the Internal Revenue Code and may not imply that they have been reviewed or pre-approved by the IRS.